4xz1ked8pa/decodemtl-classnotes/README.md

 ### Array Functions
+> This is a very long line that will still be quoted properly when it wraps.
+Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
+Oh, you can *put* **Markdown** into a blockquote.

 | Function       | Parameters                    | Purpose                                                                                      |
 | :------------- |:------------------------------| :--------------------------------------------------------------------------------------------|
 | **.map**       | `function`                    | Apply a function to every element of an array.                                               |